 Make a language board: I feel grouchy when __________

 OR: When I’m grouchy I ________ (describe how they act).
 Also, you can discuss alternatives (when you’re grouchy because someone takes your toy you can _______.

 OR: when someone’s grouchy I _____.
 Talk about how to cope when a friend, parent, etc is grouchy.
 What do they do when a friend doesn’t want to play with them?
-Does that mean the friend doesn’t like them any more, or could it be that the friend is grouchy?
-You could combine this with the children drawing pictures and teacher writing their dictation.
+Does that mean the friend doesn’t like them anymore, or could it be that the friend is grouchy?
+You could combine this with the children drawing pictures and the teacher writing their dictation.

 If you were a ladybug (feelings/dictation)

 Ask the children, were they a ladybug, where would they like to live.
 Who would be their friends?
 What would they eat?
 What would their name be?
 Do ladybugs have names?
 Would they be a grouchy ladybug or a friendly ladybug?